-At Rheinmetall, business partner reviews are conducted on the basis of a division of labor procedure.
-A specialist team at Rheinmetall headquarters carries out standardized background checks on business partners and then transfers these results to the compliance area organization via special IT interfaces.
-There, business-case and contract-specific reviews are carried out by the operational compliance officers.
+At Rheinmetall, business partner due diligence is conducted on the basis both a risk-scoring mechanism as well as a division of labor procedure between central and decentralized Compliance teams.
+Hence, a specialist team at Rheinmetall headquarters carries out standardized background checks on business partners whereas the Compliance team in the business area performs business-case and contract-specific reviews – all within one interconnected IT and process framework.

-To protect the company's reputation and to ensure a cooperation built on the basis of trustt Rheinmetall also expects its suppliers, service partners and customers to follow the same behaviour and share the same basic attitude.
-This shared understanding was therefore condensed into our Supplier Code of Conduct which must be signed by all of our suppliers and service providers on a mandatory basis.
+To protect the company's reputation and to ensure cooperations built on the basis of trust Rheinmetall expects its suppliers, service partners, sales partners and customers to follow the same behavior and share the same basic attitude.
+This shared understanding was therefore condensed into our Supplier Code of Conduct (target group = suppliers and service providers) and Business Partner Code of Conduct (target group = intermediaries and re-sellers) which must be confirmed by all of the respective business partners on a mandatory basis.

 During the series delivery phase, Purchasing regularly checks the supplier's quality and ability to deliver.
 These performance indicators are the most important input for our series supplier evaluation, which is regularly updated and shared with the suppliers.
 We strive for a continuous improvement of supplier performance through our supplier evaluation.
 At the same time, selected suppliers are continuously monitored for > 1,000 sanctions, criminal records and databases for adverse media - including human rights-oriented sources of information.